Social Care services Cambridgeshire

 Many parents worry about what would happen if they had an emergency which would mean that they were unable to care for their disabled child or young person.

-Read more on emergency care for children and over 18s
+Read more on emergency care for over-18s.

 Support on offer includes: